The simplest way to think about juicing is that you are drinking pure nutrition.

 For those struggling with acne or other aggravated skin conditions, learning to detox with the power of juicing is a must.

 At Integrative Beauty, we recommend using nutrition to complement a good skincare regime.
 Our range of oral supplements include powders which can be added to your favourite juice or shake.

-And on the quest for flawless skin, it helps to know the produce which acts as potent detoxifiers.
+And on the quest for flawless skin, it helps to know the product which acts as potent detoxifiers.